Basharkhan7776/Snap-form/README.md

 # Snap-form

-Snap-form is a modern, AI-assisted form builder that enables users to create, edit, and analyze forms with a minimal and intuitive interface.
+Snap-form is a modern form builder that enables users to create, edit, and analyze forms with a minimal and intuitive interface.
-It combines a clean, monochrome design with drag-and-drop features, Google OAuth authentication, and real-time analytics integration.
+It combines a clean, monochrome design with drag-and-drop features, Google OAuth authentication, real-time Google Sheets export, and analytics integration.

 ---